 Both our physical and email addresses are provided above in our letterhead for your use when providing future correspondence to us.
 When given a choice, we prefer that the County of San Bernardino Land Use Services Department (County) email to us future correspondence, as mail delivered via the U.S. Postal Service may take several days to be delivered.
 Email is an "environmentally friendlier way" of receiving correspondence and documents rather than "snail mail."
+In fact, it was by means of an email received from the County on 1/20/2023 that we received notification of this project, which we appreciate.

-Given the location of the proposed project in habitats known to be occupied by Mojave Desert tortoise (Gopherus agassizii) (synonymous with Agassiz's desert tortoise), our comments pertain to enhancing protection of this species during activities authorized by the County.
-Please accept, carefully review, and include in the relevant project file Saving Slowpoke's following comments and attachments for the proposed project.
+Given the location of the proposed project in habitats known to be occupied by Mojave desert tortoise (Gopherus agassizii) (synonymous with Agassiz's desert tortoise), our comments pertain to enhancing protection of this species during activities authorized by the County.
+Please accept, carefully review, and include in the relevant project file the Council's following comments and attachments for the proposed project.

 The Mojave desert tortoise is among the top 50 species on the list of the world's most endangered tortoises and freshwater turtles.
 The International Union for Conservation of Nature's (IUCN) Species Survival Commission, Tortoise and Freshwater Turtle Specialist Group, now considers the Mojave desert tortoise to be Critically Endangered (Berry et al. 2021), as it is a "species that possess an extremely high risk of extinction as a result of rapid population declines of 80 to more than 90 percent over the previous 10 years (or three generations), population size fewer than 50 individuals, other factors."
 It is one of three turtle and tortoise species in the United States to be critically endangered.
+This status, in part, prompted the Council to join Defenders of Wildlife and Desert Tortoise Preserve Committee (Defenders of Wildlife et al. 2020) to petition the California Fish and Game Commission in March 2020 to elevate the listing of the Mojave desert tortoise from threatened to endangered in California.